scottdaniel/MTG-Arena-Tool/README.md

 npm start
 ```

-Once running from source you can open developer tools with F12 and toggle background process window visible using `Shift+Alt+D`.
-If you would like to debug a build, run with `-debug`
+You can toggle developer tools for debugging using `Shift+Alt+D`, or using `F12` if you run from source.

 ### Download
 Currently, our releases are hosted [here at GitHub](https://github.com/Manuel-777/MTG-Arena-Tool/releases).
 You will find all stable and pre-production releases right here.